 Emily: But the echo question ones also go on the params list, they just belong to the list associated with the top-most EP (e associated to ARG0 of EP with LTOP).

 Emily: Trying to get away from echo questions, working on constructing data from Mandarin, because wh-constituents are in situ, rather than fronted as in English:

-Kim 说 谁 看 了 谁 吗 Kim shuo1 shei2 kan4 le shei2 ma Kim say who see PRF who Q
+Sandy 说 谁 看 了 谁 吗 Sandy shuo1 shei2 kan4 le shei2 ma Sandy say who see PRF who Q

 Guy: So it's a strength of the current analysis for Mandarin that it's all underspecified?

 Emily: No, because we need to be able to model the fact that with the ma the wh words must stay low.
-If we don't indicate somehow that the wh params only attach low, we've lost information that the grammar should give us information.
+If we don't indicate somehow that the wh params only attach low, we've lost information that the grammar should give us.

 Emily/oe summary: When we got rid of messages, we lost the place to store the parameters as associated to a particular message/clause/question.
 So instead, now proposing to do this as binary relations on the ICONS list, with the e from the main verb as the stand-in for the clause.